bedops/bedops/docs/_build/html/_sources/content/usage-examples/smoothing-tags.txt

 BEDOPS tools in use
 ===================

-For this script, we use `bam2bed`_ to convert a BAM file to BED, then we use `bedmap`_ to run a sliding density window over input genomic regions.
-Finally `starch`_ compresses the results.
+For this script, we use :ref:`bam2bed` to convert a BAM file to BED, then we use :ref:`bedmap` to run a sliding density window over input genomic regions.
+Finally :ref:`starch` compresses the results.

 ======
 Script